There is one thing that I used to think about as a child watching those movies on lawyers: “Why do barristers wear wigs??”

 For those who still choose to don wigs, the headpiece becomes a symbol of continuity.
 A nod to the legal forebears who wore the same attire in bygone eras.
 Moreover, it’s a choice that weaves the wearer into the fabric of legal tradition.
 A visual acknowledgment of the profession’s historical legacy.

 On the flip side, barristers opting for a wig-free look embrace a more minimalist approach.
-Where legal arguments take center stage, unencumbered by the weight of tradition.
-Moreover, it’s a shift towards simplicity and a break from the theatrics of legal attire.
+Legal arguments take center stage, unencumbered by the weight of tradition; moreover, it’s a shift towards simplicity and a break from the theatrics of legal attire.

 As the legal profession grapples with the winds of change, there’s a growing acknowledgment that tradition must coexist with modernization.
 The wig, once an unquestioned part of the legal uniform, is now subject to scrutiny.
 Some argue it’s an unnecessary relic.
 Moreover, others see it as a symbol that binds generations of legal practitioners.